 What’s on :

 - National Park Week (April)

 Best time for good weather

-The best time to visit Joshua Tree National Park for good weather is in the spring.
+The best time to visit Joshua Tree National Park for good weather is from March to May.

 During the spring, the average daytime temperature is around 85ºF (29ºC) and there is usually very little, if any rain – not that the desert gets very much precipitation anyway.

 If you really want to beat the heat, the months of April and October usually provide just the right mix of moderate daytime highs and comfortable nighttime lows for most people to enjoy.

 Best time for camping

 The best time for camping in Joshua Tree National Park is from March to May and October to November.